 We lease office and manufacturing facilities under non-cancelable operating leases expiring at various dates through April 2020.
 We lease approximately 129,000 square feet of office space in Santa Clara, California as our corporate headquarters.
-As of June 28, 2013, future minimum lease payments for our headquarters total \$17.5 million through April 2020.
+As of June 27, 2014, future minimum lease payments for our headquarters total \$15.1 million through April 2020.
+We vacated approximately half of our Santa Clara headquarters building and made it available for sublease at September 27, 2013.

-As of June 28, 2013, our future minimum lease payments under all non-cancelable operating leases with an initial lease term in excess of one year are as follows:
+As of June 27, 2014, our future minimum lease payments under all non-cancelable operating leases with an initial lease term in excess of one year were as follows:

-Amount

-Fiscal Years Ending in June (Iı 1 millions)
+Fiscal Years Amount

-2014 \$ 5.6
+(In millions)

-2015 4.2
+2015 \$ 5.0

-2016 3.8
+2016 4.1

 2017 2.9

 2018 2.9

+2019 2.9

-Thereafter 5.1
+Thereafter 2.4

-Total \$ 24.5
+Total \$ 20.2

 These commitments do not contain any material rent escalations, rent holidays, contingent rent, rent concessions, leasehold improvement incentives or unusual provisions or conditions.
-We sublease a portion of our facilities to third parties and total minimum rentals to be received in the future under our noncancelable subleases was \$0.7 million as of June 28, 2013.
+We sublease a portion of our facilities to third parties and total minimum rentals to be received in the future under our noncancelable subleases was \$0.1 million as of June 27, 2014.

-Rental expense for operating leases, including rentals on a month-to-month basis was \$8.5 million, \$9.3 million and \$11.1 million in fiscal 2013, 2012 and 2011, respectively.
+Rental expense for operating leases, including rentals on a month-to-month basis was \$7.7 million, \$8.5 million and \$9.3 million in fiscal 2014, 2013 and 2012, respectively.